Somyot Prueksakasemsuk: International reaction

-The verdict came at a time when Thailand's lese majeste laws were becoming increasingly controversial domestically and internationally.
+The verdict came at a time when Thailand's lèse majesté laws were becoming increasingly controversial domestically and internationally.
 Thai activists and human rights groups stated that the laws were disproportionately used to imprison "red shirts" and other political opponents of the government.
 Prior to the trial, an alliance of human rights organizations lobbied for the dismissal of the charges against Somyot, including Amnesty International, Freedom House, the International Federation for Human Rights (FIDH), and the World Organisation Against Torture (OMCT).
 Amnesty International called Somyot a "human rights defender" and designated him a prisoner of conscience, imprisoned "simply for peacefully exercising his right to freedom of expression".
-The Asian Human Rights Commission argued that the lese majeste law itself was unconstitutional in Thailand, protesting a Constitutional Court decision to uphold it.
+The Asian Human Rights Commission argued that the lèse majesté law itself was unconstitutional in Thailand, protesting a Constitutional Court decision to uphold it.

 A delegation of the European Union criticized the verdict in Somyot's case, stating that it "seriously undermines the right to freedom of expression and press freedom".
 Human Rights Watch stated that "The courts seem to have adopted the role of chief protector of the monarchy at the expense of free expression rights".
 Reporters Without Borders called the verdict an "affront to media freedom".

 The court's chief judge, Thawee Prachuablarb, defended the sentence: "There have been criticisms, rather one-sided, that the court was too harsh in its judgement but the five-year prison term for each of the two counts is considered appropriate ...
 It is mid-way between the minimum sentence under this law, which is three years, and the maximum punishment of 15 years.
 The court made its ruling in accordance with the law."